 You will also have strong job security.
 Recessions in the past decades have had enormous effects across different industries and professions, but the financial department, is the one that gives advice on how to pull through financially difficult periods, so the accounting jobs remain secure and cuts are seen elsewhere in the company.

 Still not decided if the field of accounting is for you?, let's dive deeper into what makes an accountant tick.

 Find the best accounting tutors on Superprof.

-There are many different pathways you can choose to become an accountant, and most requirements have a university degree or a degree in accounting, but there are exceptions for high school students looking at potential step in their career.
+There are many different pathways you can choose to become an accountant, and most requirements have a university degree or a degree in accounting, but there are exceptions for high school students looking at a potential step in their career.

-A Bachelor Degree or a Master in the field of accounting is required to be eligible for for students to enter into any of the three professional accounting bodies that regulate and accredit the accounting industry in Australia.
+A Bachelor Degree or a Master in the field of accounting is required to be eligible for students to enter into any of the three professional accounting bodies that regulate and accredit the accounting industry in Australia.

 These are generally three-year courses, open to students over 17 years who have completed their year 12 certificate with an appropriate ATAR level.

 This could be a Bachelor of Accounting or a Bachelor of Accounting and Finance.

 Alternatively, you can complete a postgraduate certificate course such as a Master in Professional Accounting.